Loader

 7. Show them they are loved

-Love makes the world go round, and it can help keep a senior’s depression under control.
+Love makes the world go round, and it can help keep depression in older adults under control.
 Show aging seniors that they are loved and are needed; listening to them, and hugging them often; if an elderly permits; also does wonders.

 Expressions of love are especially important for widowed seniors who need more support and affection to deal with grief.